blamejoel/anti-banner/README.md

 the schedule to Google Calendar.
 * `grades.py` - Gets course grades from the registration info on Banner.
 Often times, grades are available here before they are officially posted.
+* `banner_changes.py` - Checks Banner for changes in registration data.
+Could be scheduled to run on a timed interval and send notifications of any changes.

 These tools are a work in-progress and although they may work "good-enough",